timmbogner/Farm-Data-Relay-System/README.md

 Gateways are modular and configurable ESP32/8266 devices that can perform a variety of functions.
 They are generally arranged in a line or star topology, with the gateway closest to the front-end being assigned an address of 0x00.

 A gateway can be an access point for remote ESP-NOW and LoRa senosrs and controller devices (nodes).
+If it receives a packet from an unknown ESP-NOW or LoRa address, the gateway infers that these are sensor readings and passes them downstream towards the front-end.
+Packets originating from the front end can be sent to registered peers and then passed upstream.

 Gateways can also be configured as simple repeaters; passing data from one neighbor directly to another neighbor or vice versa.
 This can create a data wormhole that will carry packets upstream or downsteam ad infinitum.
+You can configure your gateways to share data headed upstream with connected peers, which provide them any data being send from the front-end.

 ## Front-end
+ The front-end is the point where the user interacts with FDRS.
+This could be anything from an microcontroller communicating through UART and displaying data on a screen to your favorite server/database platform logging the data via MQTT.

-You can access your data using a Raspberry Pi (or other computer) linked to an FDRS Gateway device via either UART (serial-to-USB) or MQTT.
+My recommended method of accessing your data is using a Raspberry Pi linked to an FDRS Gateway device via either MQTT or UART (serial-to-USB).
 Node-RED is my favorite platform for accessing/manipulating data on the front-end, and InfluxDB+Grafana is the dream team for storage and visualization.

 ## Future Plans